zhao201730685110/ICp-banking-microservices/README.md

 As a result, the banking application is now ready to be instantiated from the ICp catalog.

-I you join an IBM event like SHARE, Think, you are authorized to practice this continuous integration.
-Otherwise, go to the next step.
+**If you are practicing thois pattern during  an IBM event like SHARE, Think, you are authorized to practice this continuous integration.
+Otherwise, go to the next step:**

 4. Copy and Paste this URL into your browser address bar : `http://URL_CICD_SEREVER/deploy/GITHUB_USERNAME`